mitanshu-patel/NexOrder.UserService/README.md

 ## 🌐 API Management Integration

--   All requests routed via **Azure API Management**
+- API is added to API Management by referencing the deployed Azure Function App.
+- Inbound policy includes CORS configuration.
 - `validate-jwt` inbound policy enforced
--   Rate limiting & throttling supported
--   Centralized logging and monitoring
+- API Management becomes the only entry point for clients consuming this authentication service.

 ------------------------------------------------------------------------